microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/Resources/HelmCharts/README.md

-After the apps have booted up, you can find out their service addresses and ports as well as their status as follows
+After the apps have booted up, you can find out their service addresses and ports as well as their status as follows Your infrastructure.namespace is contosoappmysql for app running on MySQL and contosoapppostgres for app running on Postgres You can confirm the name namespace by running "kubectl get ns".

 ```bash